All Episodes

 How does the media report these things?

-Now remember, every time there's like uh elephant dung smeared over the Virgin Mary or somebody with their crucifix in uh uh floating in a boulder year, and we're told that this is, you know, we you have to give artists their freedom, and New York Times reports it gives them rave reviews.
+Now, remember, every time there's like elephant dung smeared over the Virgin Mary or somebody with their crucifix floating in a bowl a year, and we're told that this is, you know, you have to give artists their freedom.

-When the Danish cartoons crisis came up, they illustrated the story, not with the cartoons, but with the picture of the uh Virgin Mary covered in elephant dung.
+When the Danish cartoons crisis came up, they illustrated the story, not with the cartoons, but with the picture of the Virgin Mary covered in elephant dung.

-Uh so again, it's this selective courage.
+So again, it's this selective courage.

-And the media uh like Comedy Central.
+And the media are like Comedy Central.

-You know, they congratulate John Stewart speaks truth to power.
+Jon Stewart speaks truth to power.

-Uh his own network caving into explicit threats of murder and violence?
+Is Jon Stewart going to do anything about his own network, his own network caving into explicit threats of murder and violence?

-His own networks craven uh wimpification in caving into an explicit threat of violence, or is he gonna do like the New York Times did?
+His own network's craven wimpification in caving into an explicit threat of violence?

 In the Soviet Union, everybody is free to criticize your president.

-This retreat, this cowardice, actually, is which is what it is, this explicit cowardice in the in the face of a real threat, uh, combined with the phony, the totally phony uh outrage over people who are not in the least bit violent,
+This retreat, this cowardice actually, which is what it is, this explicit cowardice in the face of a real threat, combined with the phony, the totally phony outrage over people who are not in the least bit violent, who in fact are doing like those Catholic protesters about the gay Jesus play, who are just basically going to meetings, standing on the sidewalk, holding placards,

-uh, who in fact are doing like those Catholic protesters uh about the gay Jesus play who are just basically going to meetings, standing on the sidewalk, holding placards, behaving very well, and yet the President of the United States and a former president of the United States have chosen to demonize these people, and the media have gone along with it.
+behaving very well, and yet the President of the United States and a former President of the United States have chosen to demonize these people and the media have gone along with it.

 Now I don't know.

-I take my hat off to the Democrats because they're masters at the politics of personal destruction, but whether they can get away with demonizing half uh the U.S. electorate, uh I do not know.
+I take my hat off to the Democrats because they're masters at the politics of personal destruction.

-Uh so don't look to them to save real liberties.
+So don't look to them to save real liberties.

-Uh you cannot have that level of expansion of government without a shrinkage of freedom.
+You cannot have that level of expansion of government without a shrinkage of freedom.

-Uh government doesn't expand in a vacuum, government expands and takes up the space in society where individual liberty resides.
+Government expands and takes up the space in society where individual liberty resides.

 America tops the list of individual charitable donations.